DrDonk/OC4VM/docs/tools.md

 ```

 ## 2.2 regen
 This tool allows the guest to mimic an iMac 2019 (iMac19,2).
-There are 2 versions command line tool available which will generate the lines for the VMX file in tools/host/<host_os_name>:
+There are 2 versions command line tool available
+in tools/<host_os_name>:

 * regen.sh - Linux and macOS
 * regen.ps1 - Windows PowerShell

 ```
-Usage: regen.sh/regen.ps1 path_to_vmx_file
+Usage: regen.sh or regen.ps1 path_to_vmx_file
 ```
 The tool will show you the settings being set and write them to the specified VMX file.
 For more details see [spoofing](docs/spoof.md).